shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the app:

-- restrict Project views
+- Restrict Project views
-- restrict Milestone views
+- Restrict Milestone views
-- restrict Outcome views
+- Restrict Outcome views

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.